 I would recommend brushing up on the basics of SEO, as it’s so integral to the work of a content writer.
 Your clients will provide the necessary keywords but it helps to understand the fundamentals.
 Again, there are heaps of free courses online, such as Neil Patel’s.

-Note from Mitch: If you’re super serious about making this into a career and are willing to invest in yourself to speed up the process, I highly recommend the CMC training.
+Note from Mitch: If you’re super serious about making this into a career and are willing to invest in yourself to speed up the process, I highly recommend the CMC training (or at least their free mini-class).
 That said, before making any investments, it’s a good idea to get your feet wet and make sure you actually enjoy freelance writing.
+For more info, check out my full content marketing certification review.

 How to find content writing jobs while traveling